Automotive Technology

 This course is designed for students with mechanical ability and a genuine interest in pursuing a career in one of the many automotive-related fields.
 It is the first year of a two-year Automotive Certification program, which offers instruction in the basic theory and service methods used in the automotive field.
 Scheduling preference will be given to sophomores and juniors who have the option to complete the two-year program.

-9011/9012 AUTOMOTIVE TECHNOLOGY 2A/2B (2 hr) * Gr 11-12 1.0/1.0 credit Prerequisite/Recommendation: Automotive Technology 1A/1B and teacher recommendation.
+9011/9012 AUTOMOTIVE TECHNOLOGY 2A/2B (2 hr) * Gr 11-12 1.0/1.0 credit Prerequisite/Recommendation: Automotive Technology 1A/1B with a 2.0 or higher and teacher/administrative recommendation.

 This Automotive Certification course is designed to reinforce and build upon skills and knowledge attained in the Automotive Technology 1A/1B.
 A greater emphasis is placed on methods of repair and service procedures.
 During the year the students will work in groups and practice many diagnostic and repair procedures.
 This course has been approved to meet the MMC senior year math-related credit requirement.

-9013/9014 AUTOMOTIVE TECHNOLOGY 3A/3B BC (2 hr) * Gr 12 1.0/1.0 credit Prerequisite/Recommendation: Automotive Technology 2A/2B and teacher recommendation.
+9013/9014 AUTOMOTIVE TECHNOLOGY 3A/3B BC (2 hr) * Gr 12 1.0/1.0 credit Prerequisite/Recommendation: Automotive Technology 2A/2B with 2.0 or higher and teacher/administrative recommendation.

 This advanced course will have an emphasis on project-based learning.
 Primary learning units will be Advanced Electrical, Drivability (Engine Performance), Mechanical Unit Repair, Major and Minor Vehicle Diagnosis, Service, and Repair.
 This course has been approved to meet the MMC senior year math related credit requirement.